Lawrence-The-Cinarian/Lawrence-The-Cinarian/README.md

 - Assembly Language
 - VHDL (Hardware Description & Digital Design)

-These are not easy languages — but I chose them intentionally.
+These are not easy languages, but I chose them intentionally.
 I am building the discipline required to engineer at the lowest level.